 In my paintings I place these objects in illusionistic space, because just like hand tools are made for a specific grip, furniture is made to accommodate a body, and we arrange our spaces to accommodate how we live.
 I enjoy visiting other people's shops and workspaces, where I can learn so much about them by observing the space they create for themselves and the tools they use.
 We have control over our interiors in a way we don't with the eyes, noses, and mouths we are born with.

-I grew up in a small house with X sisters, so I have been trying to get the most out of space my entire life, and I bring that same sensibility to my paintings of objects and interiors.
+I grew up in a small house with five sisters, so I have been trying to get the most out of space my entire life, and I bring that same sensibility to my paintings of objects and interiors.
 I organize them like I am cleaning a room, and fill my surfaces with objects that have been loved, whether tools that have been handled until they resemble sea rocks, or plants that have been watered and given the space to thrive.
 If plants and mechanical tools have traditionally had gendered references, I break down that dynamic and treat them equally as beautiful, organic shapes that naturally fit and fill space.

 I enjoy capturing people's energies through their environments, and I try to transform that into art that would sit just as comfortably in their homes as a whitebox gallery in a city.